Meet Our Staff

 Director of Community Programs and Communications

-Originally from the 33rd county of Havertown, Alanna was a volunteer for the Irish Immigration Center for many years and is thrilled to officially be part the team.
+Originally from the 33rd county of Havertown, Alanna was a volunteer for the Irish Immigration Center for many years and officially joined the team in 2020.

 In addition to her work at the Center, Alanna is the Executive Director for Philadelphia’s Irish American Business Chamber & Network.
 The Irish Chamber is a non-partisan business organization promoting the development of economic and educational relationships between the Greater Philadelphia Region and the Island of Ireland.